tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs trial_type %}

-The type of trial offering.
-E.g. Premium/Ultimate subscription or GitLab Duo Pro add-on.
-This is set to 1 (default) for both premium and ultimate trials and 2 for GitLab Duo trials.
+Indicates the type of trial offering, such as Premium/Ultimate subscription or GitLab Duo Pro add-on.
+The default value is 1 for both Premium and Ultimate trials, and 2 for GitLab DuoPro trials.

+{% enddocs %}

+{% docs trial_type_name %}

+Specifies the name of the trial offering type.
+The value 1 corresponds to Premium/Ultimate trials, while 2 corresponds to GitLab Duo Pro trials.

 {% enddocs %}